Places to Visit in Bhutan

 17.Gangtey Village Village walk:

-Walking and Hiking around the village of longtey is very refreshing.
-This ancient glacial valley has many nature trail hike.
-You can include one of this in your tour of Bhutan.
+Walking and Hiking around the village of Gangtey is very refreshing.
+This ancient glacial vallage has many nature trail hike that you cannot miss.
+You can include one of these in your tour of Bhutan.

 Best time to visit Phobjikha is June, July and August to see the greeneries of this valley.